EXHIBITION POLO MATCH

 - TPA, MEF, Thai Embassy Proposal

 to H.E.
-Minister of Sport (completed on 20 Nov)
+Dr. Myint Htwe, Minister of Sport (APPROVED on 14 Jan

 - 200 Booklets (English & Burmese)